stormqloud/kazoo-tgbbok/kamailio.md

 # Kamailio

-* Kamailio is a book unto itself.
+* Kamailio is a book unto itself
   * After a decade, I'm still not an expert in this program config file!
   * How many forks are there?
     * Kamailio